 Simple therapies that help support the liver:

-- Have a juice/ smoothie fast for 1 day of each week, (or as your schedule allows) to give your liver a rest from the daily abuse that it is subjected to.
+- Have a juice/ smoothie fast for 1 day of each week or month, (or as your schedule allows) to give your liver a rest from the daily abuse that it is subjected to.

 - Drink fresh green juices or smoothies made with kale and chard to activate the liver’s ability to flush out toxins.

-- Include beets into your juicing routine.
-They are cleansing to the kidneys and liver and promote liver regeneration.
+- Juice beets.
+They are cleansing to the kidneys and liver and help to promote liver health.
+Read more about juicing

 - Include raw greens such as arugula, watercress, and dandelion greens into your diet as they also have a cleansing effect on your liver.